Survey and Taxonomy of Adversarial Reconnaissance Techniques: Reconnaissance Techniques

-\item \textbf{Reverse Social Engineering:} Reverse social engineering is another way of manipulating victims to give away confidential information or to let the adversaries gain access.
-Rick Nelson mentioned three parts of reverse social engineering: sabotage, advertising, and assisting~\cite{nelson2001methods}.
+\item \textbf{Reverse Social Engineering and Quid pro Quo}: Reverse social engineering is another way of manipulating victims to give away confidential information or to let the adversaries gain access.
+Rick Nelson describes three parts of reverse social engineering: sabotage, advertising, and assisting~\cite{nelson2001methods}.
 Adversaries initiate the process by corrupting or damaging a particular device or workstation.
-Then, they show advertisements saying that they are capable of fixing it; and when the victim asks for help, they extract target information during repair.
-Quid pro quo attacks are a form of reverse social engineering where adversaries call or send messages to random people at the target organization, asking if they requested technical support in the hopes that they will eventually contact a person who did~\cite{ivaturi2011taxonomy}. \end{itemize}
+Then, they show advertisements saying that they are capable of fixing it; when the victim asks for help, they extract target information during repair.
+Quid pro quo attacks are a form of reverse social engineering where adversaries call or send messages to random people at the target organization, asking if they requested technical support in the hope that they will eventually contact a person who did~\cite{ivaturi2011taxonomy}. \end{itemize}

-Table~\ref{tab:active_footprinting} shows types, typical target information, and typical phases of common social engineering techniques.
-Type refers to whether a particular social engineering technique is active or passive.
+Table~\ref{tab:active_footprinting} shows {approaches}, typical target information, typical phases, {and types} of common social engineering techniques. {Approach} refers to whether a particular social engineering technique is active or passive.
 Social engineering techniques are usually utilized in the external phase and are quite effective in terms of collecting confidential user credentials or other sensitive information: around $85\%$ of organizations have faced phishing or other social engineering attacks in 2019, which is $16\%$ higher than in the previous year~\cite{accentur6:online}.